T-Yashwanth/Learning-Resources/Embeddings/Embeddings.md

+# Dense Vectors

+Dense vectors are vectors where `most elements have non-zero values`.
+They are "densely populated" with meaningful values.
+Think of them as arrays where almost every position contains important information.

+### Example of a dense vector:

+    dense_vector = [0.5, 0.2, 0.8, 0.3, 0.9, 0.1]

+**Real-world application**: Word embeddings like Word2Vec create dense vectors where each dimension represents some latent semantic feature of the word.
+For instance, a 5-dimensional word embedding might look like:

+### Word "king" representation
+king_vector = [0.9, -0.2, 0.3, 0.7, 0.4]

+---

+# Sparse Vectors

+Sparse vectors have `most elements as zeros`, with only a `few non-zero values`.
+They are "sparsely populated" with meaningful values.

+### Example of a sparse vector:

+    sparse_vector = [0, 0, 0, 2, 0, 0, 0, 0, 3, 0, 0, 1, 0, 0, 0]

+**Real-world application**: One-hot encoding of words in a vocabulary of 10,000 words.
+If we're representing the word "cat" which is the 234th word in our vocabulary:

+### document classification example:

+    Sparse representation (Bag of Words):
+    Document: "The cat sat on the mat"
+    Vocabulary: ["the", "cat", "sat", "on", "mat"]
+    Sparse vector: [2, 1, 1, 1, 1] (counting word occurrences)
+    Dense representation (Word embeddings):
+    Same document: "The cat sat on the mat"
+    Each word converted to 3D embeddings and averaged Dense vector: [0.3, 0.5, 0.2] (compressed semantic representation) Memory and Computation Considerations

+### Dense vectors:

+- Require storage for all elements
+- Efficient for matrix operations
+- Better for deep learning models

+### Sparse vectors:

+- Can be stored efficiently (only non-zero values)
+- Memory efficient for large dimensionality
+- Common in traditional machine learning (like TF-IDF)

+---

 # Embeddings

 Embeddings are a fundamental concept in machine learning and natural language processing (NLP).
 They are numerical representations of data, such as words, sentences, or even entire documents, that capture their meaning, relationships, and context in a way that machines can process.
 Embeddings transform high-dimensional, sparse data (like text) into lower-dimensional, dense vectors, making it easier for models to understand and work with the data.